everycure-org/matrix/docs/src/onboarding/local-setup.md

     Make compose_down # ensures that there is no docker-compose down running Make integration_test # executes an local kedro pipeline run in a test environment
     ```
     We encourage you to examine the `Makefile` to get a sense of how the codebase is structured - note that not all commands are part of the default make command.
-Some useful command which are not part of the default make command are:
+Some useful commands which are not part of the default make command are:

     - `Make full_test` which executes all unit tests within the codebase
     - `Make clean` which cleans various cache locations - useful when you're running into cache related issues or when you want to start fresh
     - `Make wipe_neo` which wipes the neo4j database - useful for development purposes